 The ‘psychedelic ego’ refers to an ego that is based on – or inflated by – psychedelics.
 This may seem counterintuitive since psychedelics can lead to the diminishment or complete dissolution of the ego (known as ‘ego death’).
 However, the ego does not disappear forever as a result of a psychedelic experience.
 You can experience egolessness and perhaps glean some wisdom from that state – yet the ego will come together again as you gain sobriety.

 Psychedelic experiences can be harnessed in an ego-driven way, even if ego-based boundaries dissolve during such experiences.
-Similarly, spirituality, which often extols the egoless state, can be become material for the ego.
+Similarly, spirituality, which often extols the egoless state, can become material for the ego.
 The result is a ‘spiritualised ego’, where you adopt spiritual trappings in order to elevate yourself.
 The way you dress, speak, think, behave, and engage with the world becomes about reinforcing a spiritual identity.
-This creates more separates and can lead to self-indulgence, self-obsession, narcissism, judgemental attitudes, and avoidance (known as ‘spiritual bypassing’).
+This creates more separateness and can lead to self-indulgence, self-obsession, narcissism, judgemental attitudes, and avoidance (known as ‘spiritual bypassing’).

 There are many parallels between the spiritual ego and the psychedelic ego.
 For example, someone may experience transformative or healing moments of transcendence during a meditation retreat – or during a psychedelic experience – and then let this feed a superiority complex about how they’re more enlightened or woke than people who haven’t had such experiences.